-National Environmental Standard for Plantation Forestry (NES-PF)
+National Environmental Standard for Commercial Forestry (NES-CF)

-Since 2018 most forestry activities have been subject to the National Environmental Standard for Plantation Forestry, which is an instrument of the RMA.
-The NES-PF is primarily based on erosion susceptibility with most of our forests in low erosion susceptibility.
+Since 2018 most forestry activities have been subject to the National Environmental Standard for Plantation Forestry, updated to the National Environmental Stand for Commercial Forestry in 2023, which is an instrument of the RMA.
+The NES-CF is primarily based on erosion susceptibility with most of our forests categorised as low erosion susceptibility.
 Consequently, our forest operations are generally permitted.
-Timberlands has incorporated most relevant NES-PF requirements into our Best Environmental Practices, ensuring these become standard operation procedures.
+Timberlands has incorporated most relevant NES-CF requirements into our Best Environmental Practices, ensuring these become standard operation procedures.
 Where there are requirements not covered by our BEPS these are included in the specific prescription for each operation.

-In the few cases where operations fall into controlled or discretionary activities Timberlands will apply for consents.
+In the few cases where operations fall into controlled or discretionary activities Timberlands apply for resource consent with the relevant council.

-The NES-PF requires that all harvesting, quarrying and earthworks operations require a a sediment and erosion control plan.
+The NES-CF requires that all replanting, harvesting, quarrying and earthworks operations require a management plan or sediment and erosion control plan.
 These operations also require advance notification to relevant regional and district councils.
 We have arranged to notify council on a quarterly rolling basis.
-Forest practice guides have been drafted to provide more detailed guidance on specific activities regulated under the NES-PF.
-Timberlands have adopted these and apply them in our operational practices.
+Forest practice guides have been developed to provide more detailed guidance on specific activities regulated under the NES-CF. Timberlands have adopted these and apply them in our operational practices.